 Warwickshire Reformatory for Girls, Coventry, Warwickshire

-In February, 1869, the Reformatory for Girls, formerly located Allesley Farm, Tile Hill, moved to its new home at 61 Little Park Street, Coventry, and adopted the title of the Warwickshire Reformatory for Girls.
+In February, 1869, the Reformatory for Girls, formerly located at Allesley Farm, Tile Hill, moved to its new home at 61 Little Park Street, Coventry, and adopted the title of the Warwickshire Reformatory for Girls.
 The building, previously used as the county hospital, was purchased for the purpose by Richard Greaves at a cost of £800.
 With money also contributed by public subscriptions, the premises were adapted for their new residents.

 After its conversion, the building was to provide accommodation for about 50 girls.
 On the ground floor were a committee room, matron's and school-mistress's sitting room, stores, a large new dining and school room (the latter being connected to the main building by a covered way), kitchen, scullery, still room, larder, baker's oven, coal house, wash-house, drying closet, laundry, baths etc. On the first floor were bedrooms for matron and schoolmistress, which overlooked two large dormitories.
 On the same floor were rooms for servants, sick rooms, and cells for refractory girls.
 The alterations and extensions were designed by a local architect, Mr Steane.